revectores/notes/formal_science/math/numerical_analysis/eigenvalues/eigenvalues.md

 > \end{align}
 > $$

-Those trends that do not fit the two cases above require other methods.
+Those trends that do not fit the two cases above require other special processings.

-##### # Normalized Computation of Power Method
+##### # Normalized Power Method

 If the dominant eigenvalue is larger or smaller than $1$, some components of $X^{(k)}$ will increase or decrease continuously when iterating, which leads to the precision problem due to [IEEE754]().
-Hence we apply normalization after each step:
+Hence we can normalize the vector after each step:
 $$
 Y_0 = \frac{X^{(0)}}{\infnorm{X^{(0)}}} \\
 \left\{\begin{array}{ll}